actions-marketplace-validations/sunny4249_autodeploy/README.md

 ## When release created

-If that package have been not registered in 42maru pypi, create 42maru pypi register templete.
-But already packages have been registered, create 42maru pypi update templete.
+If that package has been not registered in 42maru pypi, create 42maru pypi register templete and deploy the package to pypi.
+But already the package has been registered, create 42maru pypi update templete.

 ## When release deleted